ruuvi-friends/simple-ruuvitag/README.md

 * Python Docker official images (after this PR https://github.com/docker-library/python/pull/445)
 * Latest Ubuntu versions
 * Projects like HASS.io (after this PR https://github.com/home-assistant/docker-base/pull/53)
-* MAC OS from version 0.0.3 (Unfortunately only for Ruuvi data format 5.
-Update your tags)
+* MAC OS from version 0.0.3
+    * Unfortunately only for Ruuvi data format 5.
+Update your tags and use mode RAW V2
+    * See how to update and change modes here - https://lab.ruuvi.com/ruuvitag-fw/

 ## FAQ